Beverly Williams: Career

 In 1989, Williams rejoined KYW-TV as co-anchor of the 6 and 11pm newscasts with Steve Bell and KYW ran a "Beverly's Back" campaign in 1989.
 She was brought back in hopes of bringing in more ratings to the station which had low ratings compared to rivals WCAU-TV and WPVI-TV.
 KYW changed the news format in 1991.
 Williams and Bell were replaced by Jennifer Ward at 11pm in August of that year but still remained in the 6pm time slot.
 In 1992, Beverly was demoted to weekend anchor while Bell was let go by the station.
 Williams solo anchored the weekend evening news for eight years expanding from 1992 to 2000.

-In February 2000, Williams was dropped as weekend anchor in favor for Denise Saunders and reassigned to Senior Correspondent for the station.
+In February 2000, Williams was dropped as weekend anchor in favor for Denise Saunders and reassigned to senior correspondent for the station.
 In September 2003, Williams independently produced a half-hour-long weekend public affairs show called Eye on Philadelphia which aired on KYW.
-The show was cancelled in 2006.